seanelvidge/seanelvidge.github.io/_posts/2023-01-14-Maths_on_a_Mug_15.md

 ---
 layout: post
 title: Maths on a Mug 15
+description: An introduction to Bayes' theorem and conditional probability, using a worked example to explain why a positive test result can be misleading.
 date: 2023-01-14 12:00:00
 tags: mathematics MathsOnAMug
 related_posts: true
 thumbnail: assets/img/mathsonamug/mathsonamug_15.jpeg
+image_alt: Bayes' theorem printed on a mathematics mug.
+last_modified_at: 2026-09-06
 ---

 <div class="row mt-3">